 When you are in doubt as to which word or words a specific policy should be indexed under, put yourself in the user’s place and decide which subject an employee would be most likely to look under first.
 If there is no clear indication, then the index should have multiple entries.

-Now that you know how to organize your policies and procedures manual, download Free Policies and Procedures to see how easy it is to edit MS Word Templates to build your own policy and procedure management system.
+Now that you know how to assemble a policies and procedures manual, download Free Policies and Procedures to see how easy it is to edit MS Word Templates to build your own policy and procedure management system.